whatsapp

 Surgery is the most common treatment for esophageal cancer.
 To treat more advanced stages of esophageal cancer, surgery may be combined with chemotherapy and/or radiation therapy.

-Esophagectomy: surgery to remove part of the esophagus.
+Esophagectomy: Surgery to remove part of the esophagus.
 During esophagectomy, the surgeon removes the part of the esophagus that contains the cancer and some nearby lymph nodes.
-The surgeon also may remove some of the upper part of the stomach.
-When the surgery involves removing some of the esophagus and some of the stomach it's called an esophagogastrectomy.
+The surgeon may also remove some of the upper part of the stomach.
+When the surgery involves removing some of the esophagus and some of the stomach, it's called an esophagogastrectomy.
 The remaining esophagus is reconnected to the stomach.
-Usually this is done by pulling the stomach up to meet the remaining esophagus.
+Usually, this is done by pulling the stomach up to meet the remaining esophagus.
 If necessary, part of the colon is used to help join the two.

 Surgery to remove the esophagus can be performed as an open procedure using large incisions.
-Surgery also may be done laparoscopically where special surgical tools are inserted through several small incisions in the skin.
+Surgery also may be done laparoscopically, where special surgical tools are inserted through several small incisions in the skin.
 How your surgery is performed depends on your individual situation and how your surgeon wants to approach it.

 Chemotherapy: